 A Life of Compromise: A Foreword

-Last updated: 26 Mar 2020 14:54
+Last updated: 06 Jun 2020 18:36

-All of that would be quite true if it was not for God.
+All of that would be quite true if it were not for God.
 No, God did not make my life better or less sufferable.
-He is simply just there.
+He is just there.
 God is with me.
 The prophet Isaiah called him Immanuel.
 The prophet Ezekiel called the city being built, Jehovah-Shammah, that is, “The Lord is there.”
 In other words, God is there in my past.
 God is there in my abuse.
 God is there in my pain and loss.
 God was always there with me.

 And when the heavens and the earth fade away, God will still be with me.

-So here’s my prayer: Lord, give me real words to express this pain, sadness, confusion, and grief that I feel.
+Here’s my prayer: Lord, give me real words to express this pain, sadness, confusion, and grief that I feel.
 God, help me not to hide behind anger.
 Amen.